 Kimberly Prendergast, LMFT

-Kimberly has been assisting children, adolescents and families in crisis for over 20 years.
+Kimberly has been assisting children, adolescents and families in crisis for over 25 years.
 She strongly believes in the power of hope and principles of recovery for the treatment of mental illness and substance use disorders.
 Her experience includes providing support to those navigating the criminal justice and educational systems as well as treatment within an inpatient psychiatric unit and in various outpatient and community settings.
 Kimberly has therapeutic interests in the areas of mindfulness, parenting and family issues, child and adolescent development, dramatherapy and clinical areas of anxiety, depression, substance abuse and trauma.
-She holds a bachelor's degree in Psychology, from the California State University at Northridge.
 She also holds a Master of Arts in Clinical Psychology from Antioch University Santa Barbara.
-Additionally, she is a certified CBT clinician by the Academy of Cognitive Therapy and a mentor and supervisor for the County of Ventura.
+Additionally, she is a certified CBT clinician by the Academy of Cognitive Therapy.

 Wesley Coultas, LMFT